tintin305/Space-Debris-Tracker/Notes.md

 Where is the processing done?
 SHould the data be transmitted elsewhere and then processed?
 Then you won't need a server farm in the karoo and you can use the cloud.

+Corporate feed

+Determine the power that is present in the side lobes.
+I do not believe that it is worth using a binomial array, even though it reduces the side lobes, you still have to consider how the power system is structured.
+How do you distribute the amplifiers?
+Do you then have a case where you have a multitude of differently sized amplifiers in order to reduce the cost?

 # Costing

 Derek recommends going to see the Hartebeespoort array to ask about costings and stuff like that.